mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 *(If you haven't interviewed in the past and wanna get noticed)*

-- If you're a student enjoy the student life!
+- If you're a student, enjoy the student life!
 (I miss those awesome days) work on something that's challenging and interesting that makes you stand out from the rest, in my case I used to be a competitive programmer and was also really into creating my own projects for fun, [I actually managed to have a JS library featured in a magazine once!](https://javascriptweekly.com/issues/194), ([link to the project](https://mauriciopoppe.github.io/PojoViz/public/vulcanize.html#readme))